What are Warts?

 - Subungual & Periungual warts – appear as rough growths at or around the fingernails and toenails.
 They are irregular bumps with uneven borders that start extremely small and undetectable.
 These can impeded healthy nail growth and because of their location, treatment is difficult without medical attention.

-Most warts can be treated with cryotherapy, electrosurgery, laser surgery, freezing products or salicylic acid; however, if self-treatments do not work after 4 – 8 weeks, contact a dermatologist.
-If a wart is causing pain, changes color in appearance, or is prominent on genitalia, contact your dermatologist.
+Most warts can be treated with cryotherapy, electrosurgery, laser surgery, freezing products or salicylic acid.
+If a wart is causing pain, changes color in appearance, or is prominent on genitalia, contact us to evaluate and recommend the best treatment option for your needs.